-CREATIVITY FOR PEACE-BUILDING
+CREATIVITY FOR PEACE-BUILDING and EXTREMISM-PREVENTION

-MASK's 'Creativity for Peace-building' workshops are either organised in a series/block of sessions to focus intensely on the topic of peacebuilding, or they are incorporated in our general Creativity Cubs programme.
+MASK Creativity for Peace-building and Extremism-prevention Clubs are either organised in a series of sessions to focus intensely on the relevant topics, or the topics are incorporated in the MASK’s Creativity and CEL Clubs programmes.

 MASK collaborates with local and national government and peace-building NGOs in Kenya.
 Working in more than 25 schools across different ethnics and religions, MASK acted as a link between those communities.

 During the Kenyan post-election violence of 2008, MASK organised an exhibition of Peace Art by MASK students who experienced the conflict.
 The exhibition was held at the Russian Embassy in Nairobi.
 The national television channel, KTN, filmed the exhibition and reported on it in their daily youth programme, 'Str8up'.
 Kenyan vernacular radio stations that also attended the exhibition, recorded students' peace messages that were depicted in the artworks, and broadcast them nationally.